DylanParenzee/learn_journ/README.md

 These concepts were not very hard to learn and apply, I did have trouble with the array method .sort(), more practice is needed to fully understand when and where to implement.

+<b>Sunday 28.11.21:</b>
+Today I learned and practiced;
+- The basic concept of objects and object creation
+- acccessing data from objects
+- modifying objects
+- nesting objects
+- pairing objects and arrays and how powerful they can be together.

+I enjoyed learning these concepts, its plain to see just how important objects and arrays can be in modern websites when it comes to categorizing and storing different types of data.
+I look forward to practicing them further.